---

 ## Overview{% #overview %}

-Datadog provides a set of [Claude Code](https://claude.ai/code) skills that bring LLM Observability analysis directly into your development workflow.
-Rather than navigating dashboards manually, you can invoke these skills from a Claude Code session to classify sessions, diagnose failures, compare experiments, and generate evaluators — all against your live production data.
+Datadog provides a set of [Claude Code](https://claude.ai/code) skills that bring Agent Observability analysis directly into your development workflow.
+Rather than navigating dashboards manually, you can invoke these skills from a Claude Code session to classify sessions, diagnose failures, compare experiments, generate Python experiment code, and bootstrap evaluators — all against your live production data.

 | Skill | What it does |